MicroBlocksCN/microblocks-learn/SUBMITTING_ACTIVITIES.md

 The activity thumbnail communicates visually what your activity is about.

-The image should be in JPEG format with a 16:9 aspect ratio, and a minimum size of 640x360 pixels.
+The image should be in JPEG format with a 16:9 aspect ratio with a minimum size of 640x360 pixels.

 The file should be named `thumbnail.jpg`.